fusiondirectory/fusiondirectory-user-manual/source/security/gpg.rst

        A94DE63F2EDB5F0DC0785EBBD744D55EACDA69FF
  uid                  [  totale ] FusionDirectory Project Signing Key <contact@fusiondirectory.org>

-Our official development packages for Debian and Centos/RHEL are signed with the official development gpg key of the project.
+Our official development packages for Debian and Centos are signed with the official development gpg key of the project.

 Development gpg key